August 31st

 'Favorite pastimes' vary for each individual based on their caliber.
 One's choice of activities is based on his interests.

-The poet says he who is aware of the real purpose of life chooses to study literature and scriptures for his entertainment.
-He keeps himself occupied in productive activities rather than unwanted distractions.
-On the other hand, a foolish person entertains himself by being involved in petty quarrels, bad habits or oversleeping.
-He is constantly distraught, displeased and dissatisfied with his circumstances.
-He easily passes the buck of blame onto someone else and gets into a dispute just to satiate his ego.
+On the other hand, a foolish person entertains himself by being involved in petty quarrels, bad habits, or oversleeping.
+He is constantly distraught, displeased, and dissatisfied with his circumstances.
+He easily passes the buck of blame onto someone else and gets into a dispute simply to satiate his ego.
 There is no higher goal when one wants to boost his own futile efforts when he is clearly in the wrong.

 pada vigrahaH: